DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 <br>

 3️⃣
-Did you forget to set the proper runtime in UEVR Easy Injector?
+Did you forget to set OpenXR in UEVR Easy Injector and set the proper runtime?
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Based on how you connect your HMD to your PC
-1. OpenXr - for Meta Link, Virtual Desktop (even if you own Hogwarts Legacy on Steam)
-2. OpenVr - for SteamVR
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Review [Connect your VR Headset](#connect-your-vr-headset)

 <br>